-Customers wishing to order our service can contact us either in writing, by phone, or by email.
+Customers wishing to order our service should contact us preferably by email, or alternatively by phone or in writing.
 The provision of our service is always subject to a satisfactory site survey to ensure that a reasonable level of signal can be received at the location.
 However, in many cases we are confident enough to conduct the site survey at the same time as the actual installation.

 For our basic service we only operate a rolling one-month contract with the monthly fee paid up in advance.
 Having said this, there are a number of areas where we do need a longer-term commitment, for example: